 Did you know that Friday, April 20, is National DNA Day?
 It’s a day to celebrate many accomplishments including the successful completion of the Human Genome Project in 2003 and the discovery of the DNA double helix structure in 1953.
 These important discoveries gave scientists and doctors the ability to better understand genetics’ role in human health.
-The more we learn about …Continue reading →
+The more we learn about …Click here to continue reading

 Have you ever been told that you have your father’s nose or your mother’s brown eyes?
 Many of us look like our parents or one of our siblings, but did you ever wonder what else you inherited from your parents besides their physical traits?

 Most of us know that cancer, diabetes and high blood pressure can run in families.
 However, most families have never tried to gather or write down their health history.
 There are many reasons that knowing family health history is important.